Azure/autorest.typescript/packages/typespec-test/test/loadtesting_modular/generated/typespec-ts/README.md

 ### AzureLoadTestingClient

-`AzureLoadTestingClient` is the primary interface for developers using the AzureLoadTesting REST client library.
+`AzureLoadTestingClient` is the primary interface for developers using the AzureLoadTesting client library.
 Explore the methods on this client object to understand the different features of the AzureLoadTesting service that you can access.

 ## Troubleshooting